 Identity Fraud is on the Rise

 In the technological age, we do everything online, from buying groceries to doing our taxes.
-Although the internet makes our lives easier, and no one can argue the fact that doing your taxes from the comfort of your bed is more relaxing then going to your accountants’ office.
-Problem is you are opening yourself up to allowing a stranger obtain your well-earned cash, and you might not even know it’s happening.
+Although the internet makes our lives easier, and no one can argue the fact that doing your taxes from the comfort of your bed is more relaxing than going to your accountants’ office.
+The problem is you are opening yourself up to allowing a stranger to obtain your well-earned cash, and you might not even know it’s happening.

 Right after this past April 15th newlywed couple Eric and Lauren Oxford were looking forward to starting the rest of their lives together, hoping to move into a home of their own.
 After saving up for years they were depending on the $3,500 tax refund to secure their financial stability.
 It wasn’t until Eric logged onto his TurboTax account did he realize something was terribly wrong.
 His refund had already been filed.
 The question is how did this happen, Eric had Anthem’s Blue Cross Blue Shield health insurance, where Eric’s Social Security number was on record.
 Anthem was recently hacked, having over 80 million contacts stolen, including Eric’s.